pi-unnerup/cake-operator/README.md

 4. golang v1.24. `go version` should return the version
 5. A Docker registry that you can push images to.
 You can create a free registry on [dockerhub](https://www.docker.com/products/docker-hub/)

-### Running on the cluster
+### Setup

+The operator functionality runs as a container inside the cluster.

-1. Build and push your image to the location specified by `IMG`:
+Build and push your image to the location specified by `IMG`:

 ```sh
 make docker-build IMG=<some-registry>/cake-operator:tag